DFE-Digital/teaching-vacancies/documentation/rollback.md

 ### Restore point-in-time backup
 GDS have access to the RDS instances and can restore point-in-time with a resolution of 1 second.
 It's a manual process and must be requested from paas support.

+### Restore from S3 backup
+We keep our own nightly backups in S3.
+In case the RDS instance and all its backups are gone, we still have this option.
+* Recreate the empty database with terraform
+* Get the latest backup from S3 bucket `530003481352-tv-db-backups`.
+They are gzipped SQL files with the date in the file name.
+* Load the data into the new database.
+See: "Backup/Restore GOV.UK PaaS Postgres service database" in [GOV.UK PaaS](govuk-paas.md)